Connect with us

 It’s pretty infrequent that I cannot locate something I am looking for.

-Just as constant running thoughts cloud our judgement and get in the way of our clarity, excess possessions pose the same potential for damage.
+Having constant running thoughts clouds our judgment and gets in the way of our clarity.

 If you are always surrounded by excess stuff in your home, you likely feel uncomfortable in your own space.

-Excessive consumerism drains your bank account and creates feelings of guilt.
+Excessive consumerism drains your bank account and creates feelings of guilt

 Personally, I save an average of $50-$100 per week by making meals at home.